quartznet/quartznet/docs/documentation/quartz-3.x/packages/system-text-json.md

 }
 ```

-## Customizing JSON.NET
+## Customizing serialization

- If you need to customize JSON.NET settings, you need to inherit custom implementation and override `CreateSerializerSettings`.
+ If you need to customize serialization, you need to inherit custom implementation and override `CreateSerializerOptions`.

  ```csharp
 class CustomJsonSerializer : SystemTextJsonObjectSerializer